 Alcohol seems like a great way to overcome our problems—social anxieties fade, we relax, and we can have a good time.
 But at best, alcohol puts a pause button on our struggles, and at worse exacerbates them to a point where they impact our entire lives.
 Anxiety will still be present in the morning, and without the strategies to overcome it sans alcohol, it will still inhibit your life.
 Your relationship will still be at breaking point when you go home, and your finances will still be a mess.
 In fact, these things may even be worse after a long (and expensive) drinking session.

 Children have the uncanny ability to pick up on everything their parents say and do, and it’s no different with your alcohol habits.
 How you consume alcohol and the way it controls your life and relationships will be role modelled to your kids, and they will repeat these actions as they grow older.
 This can turn into a cycle that impacts families for generations.
 Be aware that your drinking significantly influences your children, and consider how you can role model healthy and safe practices to them.

 Do you want to take back control of your life?
 Would you like support to cut back on alcohol or go sober?
-Here’s what you need to do: Contact Colleen on 0434 337 245, Duncan on 0434 331 243 or Rachel on 0422 177 193 for a FREE 10 minute consultation on how we can best help you or book online .
+Here’s what you need to do: Contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10 minute consultation on how we can best help you or book online .